Master’s in Education Programs Resource

 Question: What is the difference between master’s and PhD in Education or EdD in Education programs?

-Answer: While both are graduate degrees, a Master of Education is considered an advanced education degree, while a PhD in Education or Doctor of Education (EdD) are considered terminal education degrees as they are the most advanced degrees possible to earn in this field.
+Answer: While both are graduate degrees, a Master of Education is considered an advanced education degree, while a PhD in Education and Doctor of Education (EdD) are considered terminal education degrees as they are the most advanced degrees possible to earn in this field.
 PhDs in Education tend to be centered on research and teaching, while EdDs in Education tend to be centered on administrative career tracks.

 References: